yifan/pipeline/README.rst

               --out-kafka kafka_url --out-config kafka_config_json

+Arguments
+*********

+common
+    debug
+    monitoring

+    kind
+    namespace
+    topic

+input:

+FILE

 Scripts
 *******

 `pipeline-copy` is a script to copy data from a source to a destination.
 It can be used to inject data from a file to a database, or from a database to another database.
 It is implemented as a Pipeline worker.

 Since JSON format does not support datetimes, in order for `pipeline-copy` to treat datetime field as datetime instead of string, you can provide a model